Aman112233/CodSoft_AmanAhmed/README.md

 - **OpenCV** – Used for image processing and Haar cascade face detection.
 - **face_recognition** – A deep-learning-based library for face encoding and comparison.

+---

+# 🤖 Task 3: Simple Rule-Based Chatbot
+This repository contains a simple rule-based chatbot that responds to user inputs based on predefined rules and patterns.
+It uses basic natural language processing (NLP) techniques, including pattern matching with regular expressions, to provide relevant responses to various user queries.

+## 📌 Features
+✅ **Pattern Matching** – Matches user inputs with predefined patterns to provide appropriate responses.
+✅ **Predefined Responses** – Responds to greetings, jokes, farewells, and general queries based on simple rules.
+✅ **Multiple Conversations** – Capable of handling a variety of interactions, including friendly conversations, jokes, and informational queries.
+✅ **Exit Option** – Allows the user to end the conversation by typing 'exit'.
+✅ **Simple and Interactive** – A basic implementation for beginners in NLP and chatbot development.

+## 🛠 Technologies Used
+- **Python 3.x** – The base language used to develop the chatbot.
+- **re (Regular Expressions)** – Used for pattern matching and detecting user input queries.